Sanzhr/Hand-Following-Robot/README.md

 # Hand-Following-Robot
-Code in Ardunino IDE for hand following robot
+Code in Ardunino IDE for hand following robot you may have another pins connected to your Arduino, you can change them.